daneshg/terraform-aws-eks/README.md

 ## Terraform_aws_eks_modules

-These terraform modules can be used to create eks cluster and alb.
+These terraform modules can be used to create EKS cluster and ALB.

 There are two approaches to create ALB to EKS cluster
    * Using ALB Ingress controller